ItaiHammer/Better-Express/README.md

 Every file in the `./routes/` folder would automaticly be imported and used in the main express server.

-If you want to change the name if the route you can also add an additional export with variable called routeName that should equal to the route name.
+If you want to change the name of the route you can also add an additional export with variable called routeName that should equal to the route name.

 This should look something like this: